dataflake/Products.LDAPUserFolder/README.ActiveDirectory.txt

-README for configuring the LDAPUserFolder product for M$ Active Directory
+Configuring the LDAPUserFolder product for M$ Active Directory

   Micro$oft offers two products that purport to speak LDAP, namely "Active Directory" and, to a lesser extent, the Exchange server.